Macedonia at the 1996 Summer Olympics: Wrestling

 Three Macedonian athletes participated in the wrestling events – Vlatko Sokolov, Shaban Tërstena and Valeri Verhušin.

 The men's −48 kg took place on 29 and 30 July 1996.
 Sokolov lost his first round match to Vitalie Railean of Moldova.
 He then won his classification round match against José Restrepo of Colombia before being eliminated by Gheorghe Corduneanu of Romania.

 The men's −57 kg took place on 29 and 30 July 1996.
 Tërstena won his first round match against Alejandro Puerto of Cuba.
 He received a bye in the second round and then defeated Aleksandr Guzov of Belarus in the quarter-finals.
 He lost his semi-final against Guivi Sissaouri of Canada but won his final classification match against Mohammad Talaei of Iran to finish fifth.

 The men's −74 kg took place on 31 July and 1 August 1996.
 Verhušin won his first round match against Rein Ozoline of Australia.
-He then won his second round match against Boris Budayev of Uzbekistan before being losing to Plamen Paskalev of Bulgaria in the quarter-finals.
+He then won his second round match against Boris Budayev of Uzbekistan before losing to Plamen Paskalev of Bulgaria in the quarter-finals.
 He then lost his classification round match against Takuya Ōta of Japan.